Sign In | Starter Of The Day | Tablesmaster | Fun Maths | Go Maths | Topics | More

 Here are some points to consider about the sessions you conduct with your tutees.

 The first and very important point is to present yourself as a professional practitioner with high standards.
-This begins with the smart way you dress, attention to personal hygene and being fully prepared, with activities and equipment, for each session.
+This begins with the smart way you dress, attention to personal hygiene and being fully prepared, with activities and equipment, for each session.

-Before the first session with a new tutee you will want to find out all of the relevent background information about the child and their current level of attainment in Mathematics.
+Before the first session with a new tutee you will want to find out all of the relevant background information about the child and their current level of attainment in Mathematics.
 For older children you may wish to spend the first half an hour doing a confidence inventory (through discussion and examples, not a questionnaire that the child has to fill in while you twiddle your thumbs!).
 This may be based around the contents pages of the textbook they are using, an exam syllabus checklist or the National Curriculum objectives.

 Performing this inventory will give you an idea of the child's strengths and weaknesses and provide ideas for topics to cover in forthcoming tutorials.